-Arroz doce is a traditional rice-based desert known to many across Portugal.
+Arroz doce is a traditional rice-based dessert known to many across Portugal.
 Although arroz doce can be directly translated as sweet rice.
 It’s better known as rice pudding for our English speakers, and milchreis for the German speakers.
 Essentially though, it’s a bowl of sweet and creamy rice made with sugar, eggs, cinnamon, and lemon peel.

 It’s no surprise that it’s a long-time family favourite in Portugal.
 You’ll find it everywhere from casual snack bars to gourmet versions at pricier restaurants.
 In the family home, it’s typically served at many Christmas feasts and present in many wedding traditions.